 It baffles me sometimes that hotel chains will spend vast amounts on TV advertising campaigns without management ensuring that the hotels they hope will benefit are ready to receive visitors.
+Hotel customer service has a long way to go in many establishments.

 As a case in point, this morning I visited a local South Wales hotel in a chain currently running such a campaign for a meeting.